senocular/senocular.github.com/articles/js_history_of_decorators.md

 # A History of Decorators in JavaScript

 JavaScript doesn't support decorators, not officially, not yet.
 But they are planned for to the language.
-Even so, they're history has been a turbulent one, with multiple revisions already having been made to their specification.
+Even so, they're history has been a turbulent one, with multiple, substantial revisions having been made to their specification.

 ## What are Decorators?

 Decorators are custom modifiers, like `static` or `async`, that end-users can create and apply to various definitions within their code.
-They can modify, or "decorate", anything from functions to variables or even, potentially, [number literals](https://github.com/tc39/proposal-extended-numeric-literals).
-Initial support for decorators will be limited to `class` definitions, but they will be expanded to include other use cases (such as number literals) later on.
+They can modify, or "decorate", anything from functions to variables or even [number literals](https://github.com/tc39/proposal-extended-numeric-literals).
+Initial support for decorators will be limited to `class` definitions, but are planned to be expanded to include other use cases (such as number literals) later on.

 A example of a decorator would be a `@bound` decorator for class methods which would automatically bind a method's context to an instance's `this`.